aolkin/pylights/sphinx/etcfiles.rst

 .. module:: etcfiles.personality
    :synopsis: Allows you to use ETC's Fixture Personality files.

-The :mod:`etcfiles.personality` module provides two public classes for working with Fixture Personalities.
-Unlike :class:`etcfiles.shwfile.Showfile`, the :class:`Personality` class may be read from and written to ETC personality files directly and should have no problems.
+The :mod:`~etcfiles.personality` module provides two public classes for working with Fixture Personalities.
+Unlike :class:`~etcfiles.shwfile.Showfile`\ s, the :class:`Personality` class may be read from and written to ETC personality files directly and should have no problems.

 ..
 The :class:`Personality` and :class:`PChannel` classes support all of the data stored in a